YimianDai/DENTIST/algorithms/detection/NIPPS/README.md

 # NIPPS
-MATLAB implementation for the NIPPS model.
+This matlab code implements the NIPPS model for infrared target-background separation.

 ## Citation